 Confirmatory laboratory evidence:

-Serum or plasma immunoglobulin-E specific to alpha-gal ≥ 0.1 IU/mL or ≥ 0.1 kU/L.
+Serum or plasma immunoglobulin E specific to alpha-gal (sIgE) ≥ 0.1 IU/mL or ≥ 0.1 kU/L.

 Presumptive laboratory evidence:

 An allergy skin test result that is interpreted by the ordering provider as consistent with alpha-gal allergy based on sensitivity to one or more mammalian meats (e.g., pork, beef, lamb) or other mammalian food products.